akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>Macan of the Diplomatic Service rashly came to the rescue of the youthful barrister. “ I " thought I had seen such a thing as a Native Jurisdiction Ordinance in the Corpus Juris of the Gold Coast.” </p>

 <p>The host growled and told him plainly, but politely, without much ado, that he knew next to nothing about the matter.
-Turning to <span class="personal-name-1">Kwamankra</span>, he pursued, “Now, what do you think— you go up country, and one day one of your puppet kings sends and arrests you and claps you in gaol --how would you feel over the matter, eh? ”
+Turning to <span class="personal-name-1">Kwamankra</span>, he pursued, “Now, what do you think— you go up country, and one day one of your puppet kings sends and arrests you and claps you in gaol --how would you feel over the matter, eh?”</p>

-“At the best of times, I confess,” said <span class="personal-name-1">Kwamankra</span>, “it is not pleasant to find oneself in durance vile.
-But if the jurisdiction is there, what is there to do but to submit to it? ” “ That is exactly what you needn’t do.
+<p>“At the best of times, I confess,” said <span class="personal-name-1">Kwamankra</span>, “it is not pleasant to find oneself in durance vile.
+But if the jurisdiction is there, what is there to do but to submit to it?”</p>

+<p>“That is exactly what you needn’t do.
 When one of your native authorities comes before me with their confounded jurisdiction notions I treat them as little children, and dismiss the whole thing with a jest.
 I can assure you, it is a most effective way.
-Besides, talking seriously, you have not considered the effect of the Order in Council.”
-“Which Order in Council do you mean? ” ventured a precocious full-fledged.
+Besides, talking seriously, you have not considered the effect of the Order in Council.” </p>

+<p>“Which Order in Council do you mean? ” ventured a precocious full-fledged.
 “What else can I mean but the last, which defined the limits of the colony, and vested the jurisdiction in our sovereign Lord the King,” almost shrieked out the host. </p>

 <p>“My dear sir,” put in <span class="personal-name-1">Kwamankra</span>, “if I may venture to come to the assistance of my young friend, it takes two to make a bargain, as you will find if you examine into the constitutional history of the country.” </p>